billyfryer/Website/content/about/main/index.md

 use_featured: false
 show_intro: true
 intro: |
-  I am an undergraduate senior (4th year student) at North Carolina State University studying Statistics and Spanish.
-I will graduate in the Spring 2023 Semester.
+  I am currently the Basketball Data Analyst for the Indiana - the second one in the entire WNBA.
 I am from Columbiana, Alabama - a small town halfway between Birmingham and Montgomery.
+I graduated from North Carolina State University with degrees Statistics and Spanish.

-  I currently work with the NC State Women's Basketball and Baseball teams.
-I am also the President of the Sports Analytics Club at NC State.
-In the future, I hope to be a data scientist in the sports analytics field.
+  I previously worked with the NC State Women's Basketball (2021-2023) and Baseball (2019-2023) teams.
+I was also the President of the Sports Analytics Club at NC State from 2021-2023.
+I also interned with John Deere in Summer 2021 and with Sports Reference in Summer 2022 contributing to their launch of the Women's College Basketball site!

-  The NC State College of Sciences did a feature about me!
+  During my junior year of college, the NC State College of Sciences did a feature about me!
 A link to the article is here: [Using Statistics to Support Champions](https://sciences.ncsu.edu/news/using-statistics-to-support-champions/).

 show_outro: false
 outro: |